fixie/fixie/doc/ParameterizedTestMethods.md

 With the default convention, Fixie is unable to run parameterized test methods, because it doesn't know where those input parameters should come from.
 In a custom convention, though, you can define the meaning of parameterized test methods.

-In a custom convention, use the `Parameters(...)` method to define the origin of test method parameters.  `Parameters(...)` accepts a delegate of type `Func<MethodInfo, IEnumerable<object[]>>`.
-In other words, for any given method, your delegate must produce a series of object arrays.
+In a custom convention, use the `Parameters` property to add a `ParameterSource` as the origin of test method parameters.
+Your parameter source provides `IEnumerable<object[]> GetParameters(MethodInfo method)`.
+In other words, for any given method, your parameter source must produce a series of object arrays.
 Each object array corresponds with a single call to the test method.

 You may want parameters to come from attributes, your IoC container, AutoFixture, metadata from the filesystem... anything that yields object arrays.